klemenkenda/atena/README.md

 * Status command: `sudo systemctl status elasticsearch.service`
 * Stop command: `sudo systemctl stop elasticsearch.service`

+### Supervisor
+[Supervisor](http://supervisord.org/) is a client/server system that allows its users to monitor and control a number of processes.
+It use used to run the services in production mode and restarts the service if it crashes.
+It provides various features and can be used through the linux terminal.

+Each process requires its own config file in `/etc/supervisor/conf.d/` folder (examples of existing services are already available in the folder).
+The config files documentation is available [here](http://supervisord.org/configuration.html).

+Once the config file is setup, one can start the process with the following terminal commands (lets say the servies name is `service`):

+* Reread processes: `sudo supervisorctl reread` - reads which processes have its own config files
+* Update processes: `sudo supervisorctl update` - updates the supervisor to take into account new and changed config files
+* Start process: `sudo supervisorctl start service`
+* End process: `sudo supervisorctl stop service`
+* Log process: `sudo supervisorctl tail -{number} service` where `{number}` is the number of bytes one would like to output, e.g. 5000.
+Example: `sudo supervisorctl tail -5000 service`
+* Start all processes: `sudo supervisorctl start all`
+* End all processes: `sudo supervisorctl stop all`

 ## Custom services running on Atena

 Here are listed all the services running on Atena (including URL/port).